 Students in my lab examine aspects of speciation from the perspective of geographic variation in behavior in vertebrate systems.
 Much of our research focuses on a unisexual-bisexual species complex of mollies consisting of the Amazon molly (Poecilia formosa), an all female gynogentic fish that arose from the parental species: sailfin mollies (Poecilia latipinna) and Atlantic mollies (Poecilia mexicana) ~ 100,000 years ago.

 Recently, my lab has moved into some conservation related topics.
 We examine predator-prey dynamics and the effects of introduced predators in the federally threatened and endangered aquatic salamanders Eurycea nana, E. tonkawae and E. sosorum.
-We have also been examining stress response of these salamanders to anthropogenic factors.
-We have also examined the effects of turbidity on foraging and predator response in the federally endangered fountain darter, Etheostoma fonticola.
+We also examine stress response of these salamanders to anthropogenic factors.
+We have also done similar work with the federally endangered fountain darter, Etheostoma fonticola.